sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-6.md

 description: Create vue components for a consistent page layout
 ---

-- Due: Sunday, March 20
+- Due: Wednesday, March 23
 - Weight: 5% of the final mark

 ## Learning Outcomes